awacs/PrenatalSVDiscoveryProject/README.md

 All variables controlling pipeline operation can be modified in `config.yaml`.

+* `quads` : filepath
-* `quads`: List of quads (or other batch identifier) on which to run the pipeline.
+    Path to list of quads (or other batch identifier) on which to run the pipeline.

+* `samples` : filepath
-* `samples`: List of all samples represented when merging the quads.
+    Path to list of all samples represented when merging the quads.

+* `pesr_sources` : list of strings
-* `pesr_sources`: List of all PE/SR algorithms to merge.
+    List of all PE/SR algorithms to merge.

+* `svtypes` : list of strings
-* `svtypes`: List of SV classes to consider when combining PE/SR variants.
+    List of SV classes to consider when combining PE/SR variants.

 ## Pipeline modules